 Residential Consultation.
 While on the DBT rotation, Interns attend the weekly Residential Services consultation meeting.
 Consultation is overseen by Joel Bakken, MS, LP, and the role of the Interns during these meetings is to provide education about various mental health conditions, explain diagnoses, provide recommendations for intervention, and give therapeutic direction to the residential treatment team.
 It is expected that the Interns take on an increasingly active role over the course of the rotation.
 Joel Bakken provides supervision for this activity.

 Autism Services Consultation.
-While on the ABAA rotation, the Interns attend the weekly Autism Services consultation meeting.
+While on the ABA rotation, Interns attend the weekly Autism Services consultation meeting.
 This meeting includes staff providing direct service, the Program Coordinator, and BCBA.
 Dr. Witte attends this meeting and provides supervision to Interns.
 The role of the Interns during these meetings is to make program recommendations in light of the data being shared.
 It is expected that Interns will take on an increasingly active role over the course of the rotation.

 In addition to the supervision provided to Interns, they also receive training in providing supervision to others, under supervision.
 Supervision training is delivered in a developmental fashion.
 Supervision training is a topic covered in the didactic sequence.
 Interns are provided supervision opportunities within their rotations.
 Supervision is first modeled for them.
 For the ABA rotation Interns observe and provide feedback to Behavior Intervention staff regarding their technical delivery of ABA services.
 Following the Interns developing a comfort level in providing direct ABA services, supervision to behavior intervention staff will be modeled for Interns, and then they will start to provide supervision to behavior intervention staff while under supervision.
 Interns on the DBT rotation attend group supervision meetings twice per month for the Adult Mental Health Rehabilitation Services (ARMHS) Treatment Directors.
 Clinical supervision will first be modeled.
 As Interns develop a level of comfort with the ARMHS programming and philosophy, they will begin to provide supervision while under supervision.
 The second half of the year, assuming readiness, Interns also provide supervision to master’s level trainees.